-- 1. What's something you learned about the Son of God today? - 2.
-The Bible is divided into two parts called the Old Testament and the New Testament.
-Show them.
-A lot of people think the Son of God began when he came to earth as a baby, which we celebrate at Christmas.
-This is talked about in the New Testament.
-Point to it.
-But we saw today that he really never started and was there right at the beginning of the events recorded in the Old Testament.
+"I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty."
+Revelation 1.8 at the beginning of the events recorded in the Old Testament.
 Let's look up Genesis 1:1-2 to remind ourselves of that!
-Explain how to look up the book, then the chapter, then the verse.
-Either do this together with one Bible or pass out Bibles to partners and have them find and read Genesis 1:1-2. - 3.
-The Son of God has always been and always will be.
+Explain how you look up the book, then the chapter, then the verse.
+Either do together with one Bible or pass out Bibles and have them find and read Genesis 1:1-2 with partners.

+- 3. The Son of God has always been and always will be.
 He's never going away.
 The Bible tells us he will never, ever, ever leave his children.
 How does that make you feel?
 Take answers.
-Explain that they can become a child of God when they repent of their sins (tell God they are sorry for disobeying his commands) and believe that Jesus came to earth, lived a perfect life, died on the cross, paid the penalty for their sins, and rose from the dead.
-Jesus did all this because he cares so much for them. - 4.
+Explain that they can become a child of God when they turn from their sins (tell God they are sorry for disobeying his commands) and believe that Jesus came to earth, lived a perfect life, died on the cross, paid the penalty for their sins, and came back to life.
+Jesus did all this because he cares so much for them and wants them to be his forever children. - 4.
 Jesus is amazing!
 Let's praise him together!
 What do you think is awesome about Jesus?
-It can be something he made like, "I think it's cool he thought up zebras," or it can be something about him like, "He's kind."
+It can be something he made, like "I think it's cool he thought up zebras," or it can be something about him, like "He's kind."